Total Loss in Car Insurance: How It’s Decided and Paid

 • Understand whether a deductible was applied and why

-• Ask how taxes, fees, or loan payoff are being handled
+• Ask how taxes, fees, and loan payoff are being handled

 • Make sure you understand what happens to the title and the vehicle itself